-I think of myself as an intermediate reader, and most of the content here is geared for those at a beginner to intermediate level.
+I think of myself as a permanent student, and most of the content here is geared for those at a beginner to intermediate level.
 Each time I pick up a card, do a reading, or crack open a tarot book, I learn something new.
 As it should be.

 I spend a lot of time pondering spirituality, philosophy, and mysticism.
 While I adore woo-woo stuff, I try to balance it all with a healthy dose of skepticism.
 (I'm an irreligious animist with an agnostic streak.)
 I strongly believe in developing and using both intuition and reason.